-Lirio Covey, PhD, professor of clinical psychology in Columbia’s Department of Psychiatry, has investigated how people with ADHD can quit smoking.
-Here is her advice:
+Lirio Covey, PhD, a professor of clinical psychology, has researched how people with ADHD can quit smoking.
+Her advice includes: